actiontray/web-actions-api/README.md

 }
 ```

-6. Query for actionable token (creates new one, it signals the need to later on either create new user or attach it to existing user)
+6. Query for action token (creates new one, it signals the need to later on either create new user or attach it to existing user)

 Request: